dnsshplk/2D-CV-Dart-Game-Analysis/readme.md

 Task 3 - 2D computer vision - Darts game analysis

-The backbone of the solution is to find the center of a dartboard and tips of darts.

 # Algorithm
+The main idea of the algorithm is to find the center of the dartboard and the tips of darts pieces.
+Then after calculating the respective distances we can determine ho many points each dart piece scores

 For for this we need to
-1. Crop the board
+1. Crop the board and find its center
 2. Find positions of the dart tips

 ## Crop the board